 Quad SSD - HDD Support

 You'll really need to examine the technical specifications of each of the above ThunderBolt drive cases closely at the manufacturer's weibsites.
-Especially with these 1st-generation products, they may have extremely specific system and supported models and brands of drives required to function properly!
-For example, Promise's J4 ThunderBolt enclosure is curently NOT BOOTABLE (uncertain about the others in regards to bootability) - and suitible only for auxiliary data storage, not as a startup disk!
+Especially with 1st-generation products, they may have extremely specific system requirement and supported models or brands of drives required to function properly!
+For example, Promise's J4 ThunderBolt enclosure is currently NOT BOOTABLE (uncertain about the others in regards to bootability) - and suitible only for auxiliary data storage, not as a startup disk!
 How well Data Tale's enclosure works with 2.5" to 3.5" drive adapters is uncertain.
 Know what you're getting into before commiting to a big investment in either the drive enclosure or when purchasing multiple SSD's.